onefoursix/streamsets_jolt_transforms/README.md

 This project provides an example StreamSets pipeline with a Groovy Processor that implements [Jolt Transforms](https://github.com/bazaarvoice/jolt).

-This project's example JSON input and output files, as well as the Jolt spec file, have been taken directly from the Jolt project's [Getting Started](https://github.com/bazaarvoice/jolt/blob/master/gettingStarted.md) file.
+The project's example JSON input, output, and spec files have been taken directly from the Jolt project's [Getting Started](https://github.com/bazaarvoice/jolt/blob/master/gettingStarted.md) file.

 ### Prerequisites